yc22305/CubeSat/README.md

 # CubeSat Attitude Control System
 This project aims at a CubeSat attitude control system with thrusters as the accuator.
 9-DoF IMU is used to get attitude information, along with pulse modulation algorithm to determine when to activate thrusters.
 In addition to the control system, ROS (robotic operating system) is utilized for remote communication bewteen the CubeSat and our PC.
 This remote communication system enables users to send commands and get information during the CubeSat's operation, which enhaces safety and convenience.

-In this reporitory, "arduino" folder has files for the real control system, while "Matlab" folder provides simulation programs.
-To use the complete functions in this project, simply follow the instruction indicated below.
+In this reporitory, "arduino" folder has files for the real control system, while "Matlab" folder provides simulation programs. **To use the complete functions in this project, simply follow the instruction indicated below**:

 - As for "arduino" --- (2018/06/28 updated):
 "CubeSate_controller_1D_rosserial" folder has the sketches (code file specific for arduino) providing complete functions for this project.
 To use the code, several libraries should be set up:
   1. Add all the .zip files to the your arduino libraries.
 They are opensources available on the Internet.
-  2. Set up rosserial libraries for arduino.
+  2. Set up rosserial libraries for both PC and arduino.
 The tutorial: http://wiki.ros.org/rosserial_arduino/Tutorials/Arduino%20IDE%20Setup

 - As for Matlab --- (2018/06/28 updated):
 "pulse_modulator" .m file provides a simulation program for the attitude control system.
 The stretegy is credited to https://www.sciencedirect.com/science/article/pii/S1270963805000908.